How to Delete Multiple Emails in Gmail

 Step 2: Select emails you want to delete

-Now, it’s time to delete some emails.
+Now, it’s time to delete some emails in Gmail.

 You can select emails one at a time by clicking the checkbox next to each email, but this will take forever if you have a lot of messages.
 A quicker method is to click the drop-down box at the top of the checkboxes and select “All.”
 This will select every email on the current page of your inbox (a maximum of 50 emails).

-Step 3: Click the “Trash” icon
+Step 3: Click the “Trash” icon to Delete Multiple Emails in Gmail

 Step 4: Empty your Trash